1933 World Series: Game 1

-Mel Ott had four hits and three RBI in Game 1, hitting a two-run home run in the first and RBI single in the third with two on, all off of Lefty Stewart.
-Travis Jackson scored the Giants' last run on a groundout off of Jack Russell.
+Mel Ott had four hits and three RBI in Game 1, hitting a two-run home run in the first and RBI single in the third with two on, all off Lefty Stewart.
+Travis Jackson scored the Giants' last run on a groundout off Jack Russell.
 Carl Hubbell struck out ten, allowed two unearned runs (on groundouts by Joe Cronin in the fourth with two on and Joe Kuhel with the bases loaded in the ninth) and pitched a five-hitter.

 Game 2

 The Giants overcame a 1–0 deficit (as a result of Goose Goslin's third inning home run) with a six-run sixth inning.
-They loaded the bases with no outs on a single, double and intentional walk off of General Crowder before Lefty O'Doul hit a pinch-hit single that scored two runs.
+They loaded the bases with no outs on a single, double and intentional walk off General Crowder before Lefty O'Doul hit a pinch-hit single that scored two runs.
 RBI singles by Travis Jackson, Gus Mancuso, Hal Schumacher and Jo-Jo Moore each scored a run.
 Hal Schumacher pitched a five-hitter for a 6–1 victory, giving New York a 2–0 lead.